ArtFXDev/silex-doc/docs/td/Renderfarm/Gokillprocess/gokillprocess.md

 ## Presentation

-Gokillprocess is used to get lists of process running, services, kill a running process with PID and restart a services with his name, throught HTTP request.
+Gokillprocess is used to get lists of process running, services, kill a running process with PID and restart a services with it's name, throught HTTP request.

 ## Deploiement